 Rear slideout switches (if equipped) are located on a wall in the rear of the coach in or near the slide room.
 Location varies by model and floorplan.

-Slideout Room Locks and Switches (Your model may be equipped with one or more types) -Typical View
+Slideout Switches (Your coach may have one or more of these switches depending on model, options, and available equipment) -Typical View

 NOTE: Never drive the vehicle with a slideout room extended!

 To Extend Slideout Room